East Coast Hiking Experience

 Services included

-- 6 Nights accommodation in 3 star standard ensuite accommodation for two people (twin/double rooms or single supplement for single room)
+• 6 Nights accommodation in 3.5 star standard ensuite accommodation in double rooms

 Services not included